 - Your memory pressure graph is no longer in the green: The handy little graph next to the window showing MacOS memory stats indicates how much RAM is currently being used.
 As long as that graph stays green, you should be in the clear.
 If the graph gets too high, it will turn yellow and then red, indicating that you have some memory problems and should look into cutting back on some unnecessary or background apps.

 - Your Mac is freezing or crashing a lot: If the apps you’re using are starting to freeze or crash repeatedly, you could be straining your Mac’s memory beyond what it can handle.
-This is a sign to pull up the Activity Monitor and watch for signs that you need to cut back on app activity, including high swap used and the memory graph in the red.
+This is a sign to pull up the Activity Monitor and check the high swap used value and the memory graph in the red.
+Learn how to stop your Mac from freezing to avoid this repeating.

 - You are using a memory-intensive program, like a Windows VM: While it’s possible to run them, complex programs like this put a lot of strain on MacOS.
 It’s a good idea to check your memory stats when you first start running complex software and make sure your RAM is able to handle what you’re doing.